frovedis/frovedis/doc/manual/python/dataframe/df_intro.md

 start of the data.
 (Default: 'infer')
 **Currently, frovedis supports only 'infer', 0 or None as values for this parameter.**
 The default behavior is to **'infer'** the column names:

 - **If no column names are passed**, then the behavior is identical to **header = 0** and column names are inferred from the first line of the file.
 - **If column names are passed explicitly**, then the behavior is identical to **header = None** and column names are inferred from the explicitly specified list.

 _**names**_: It accepts array like input as parameter that specifies the list of column names to use.
 (Default: None)
 When it is None (not specified explicitly), it will get the column names from the first line of the file.
 Otherwise, it will override with the given list of column names.
 Since, **header = 0 or None is only supported in frovedis**, the first line of the file will be used as column names. **Duplicates in this list of column names are not allowed.**
 _**index\_col**_: It accepts boolean and integer type values as parameter.
-It specifies the column(s) to use as the row labels of the frovedis dataframe.
-(Default: None)
+It specifies the column(s) to use as the row labels of the frovedis dataframe. **Currently, multi-index is not supported in frovedis.** (Default: None)

 - If boolean type value is passed, then currently it can only be set as False.
 Also, when **index_col = False**, it can be used to force to not use the first column as the index. **Also, 'names' parameter must be provided**.
 - It integer type value is passed, then it must be in the range **(0, nCols - 1)**, where **nCols** is the number of columns present in the input file.
-**Currently, multi-index is not supported in frovedis.**

 _**usecols**_: It accepts currently a list-like input of integer values as parameter.
 It specifies the subset of the columns to be used while loading data into frovedis dataframe.
 (Default: None)
 When it is None (not specified explicitly), it will use all columns while creating frovedis dataframe.
 Also, if the column names are provided and do not match the number of columns in the input file, then the list of names must be same in length as the list of 'usecols' parameter values.
 Otherwise, it raises an exception.
 _**squeeze**_: An unused parameter.
 (Default: False)
 _**prefix**_: It accepts a string value as parameter.
 It specifies the prefix which needs to be added to the column numbers.
 (Default: None)

     For example, 'X' for X0, X1, X2, ...

 **This is an optional paramter which will be used when column names are not provided and header is None (no header)**.
 When it is None (not specified explicitly), it will create list of numbers as column labels of length N - 1, where **'N'** is the number of columns in the input file.
 _**mangle\_dupe_cols**_: It accepts boolean value as parameter that specifies the action taken for duplicate columns present in the input file.
 (Default: True)

 - **When set to True (not specified explicitly) and if duplicate columns are present**, they will be specified as ‘X’, ‘X.1’, …’X.N’, rather than ‘X’…’X’.
 - **When set to False and duplicate columns are present**, it will raise an exeption **(not supported in frovedis yet)**.

 _**dtype**_: It accepts datatype or dictionary of columns which is used for explicitly setting type for data or columns in frovedis dataframe.
 (Default: None)
+For boolwan type, frovedis supports:

+    True/False, On/OFF, 0/1, yes/No, y/n

+User must provide this, then frovedis can convert to boolean type. **Make sure user provides correct dtype , otherwise it will cause issues while creating frovedis dataframe**.
 _**na\_values**_: It accepts scalar value or array-like input as parameter that specifies the additional strings to recognize as  missing values (NA/NaN).
 Currently, it doesn't accept dictionary as value for this parameter.
 (Default: None)
 When it is None (not specified explicitly), it will interpret the list of following values as missing values: